-The Magister was designed by Miles Aircraft as a two seater open cockpit aircraft basic trainer, monoplane.
+The Magister was designed by Miles Aircraft as a two seater open cockpit basic trainer, monoplane.

-The construction consisted of a wooden structure with a plywood covering, featuring low cantilever wings of a constant section with the outer section fitted with dihedral tappering to the tip.
+The construction consisted of a wooden structure with a plywood covering, featuring low cantilever wings of a constant section with the outer section fitted with dihedral tapering to the tip.